jimhigson/oboe.js/README.md

    ]
 }

-progressive.fetch('/myapp/things.json')
+// In our webapp we want to load the json and write the foods out
+// but we don't want to wait for the non_foods to load before we show them
-   .onMatch('//foods/*', function( foodThing ){
+// since we're going to ignore them anyway: progressive.fetch('/myapp/things.json') .onMatch('//foods/*', function( foodThing ){
       // this callback will be called everytime a new object is found in the foods array.